Blaizzy/mlx-embeddings/docs/Gems,-Eggs-and-Perl-Modules.md

 echo "export GEM_HOME=\"$(brew --prefix)\"" >> ~/.bashrc
 ```

 ### It doesn’t work!
-I get some “permissions” error when I try to install stuff!
+I get some “permissions” error when I try to install stuff

 _Note that you may not want to do this, since Apple has decided it
 is not a good default._